MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/use-group-policy.md

 [HKCU\SOFTWARE\Policies\Microsoft\OneDrive]"DisablePersonalSync"="dword:00000001"

-### Receive OneDrive sync client updates on the Enterprise ring
+### Receive OneDrive sync app updates on the Enterprise ring
 <a name="EnableEnterpriseUpdate"> </a>

 This setting lets you specify the Enterprise ring for users in your organization.
-We release OneDrive sync client (OneDrive.exe) updates to the public through three rings— first to Insiders, then Production, and finally Enterprise.
+We release OneDrive sync app (OneDrive.exe) updates to the public through three rings— first to Insiders, then Production, and finally Enterprise.

 Selecting the Enterprise ring gives you some extra time to prepare for updates, but means users will need to wait to receive the latest improvements.
 The Enterprise ring also lets you deploy updates from an internal network location on your own schedule.